daniyalb/daniyalb/README.md

 - 👋 Hi, I’m @daniyalb
 - 👀 I’m interested in learning more programming languages such as JavaScript and C++
-- 🌱 I’m currently learning about webscraping using BeautifulSoup4 in python
+- 🌱 I’m currently learning about web development using react
-- 💞️ I’m looking to collaborate on Python projects which could be made more efficient using the data structures I've learned
+- 💞️ I’m looking to collaborate on many types of projects on both the front-end and back-end
 - 📫 How to reach me: bokhari.daniyal@gmail.com

 <!---